 The idea is this: a tweet only is relevant for a few seconds.
 However, people will see the message if it’s shared over and over again.
 So, tweets go out on a consistent basis.

 The truth of the matter is whether you’re a large company spending your money on top of mind awareness or a small company spending all your time on top of mind awareness, it’s not an effective digital marketing strategy in the long run.

 The Yellow Pages Example

 Frame of Mind Awareness is another marketing term described in the book, Youtility.
-This marketing strategy is based on the idea that if sales people step in at the precise moment a consumer is about to make a purchase, then their sales will skyrocket.
-Basically, if you’re in the right place at the right time, you’ll get the business since you’re company is “seen”.
+This marketing strategy is based on the idea that if salespeople step in at the precise moment a consumer is about to make a purchase, then their sales will skyrocket.
+Basically, if you’re in the right place at the right time, you’ll get the business since your company is “seen”.

 An example that Baer uses to illustrate this point is the phone book.
 As the legend goes, one phone book company used yellow paper instead of white paper.
 Doing this made their phone book stand out among the masses.
 People noticed the yellow book pages.
 Therefore, people selected it over other phone books.
 There are numerous examples of marketing hype like this.
 Ultimately, readers will find in the pages of Youtility that these are not long term answers to success.

 Instead of focusing on a flash-in-the-pan, magic solution, Youtility suggests that building credibility and trust among your audience.
 These methods will bring more business in the long run.
 Combining trust with the other two methods, Self Service and Real-Time Relevance will achieve the best results.
 This goes for both large and small companies.